 This last one is also a recent discovery for us – an online visualisation tool, Mural.
 It’s reminiscent of mindmap apps like XMind or MindMup, but much more powerful and flexible.
 It is somewhat of an online whiteboard where you can add stickers, graphs, texts, and whatever you need to brainstorm and flesh out ideas.
 It has dozens of frameworks and templates preinstalled, so uses out of the box are almost unlimited.
 We are mostly using it to collect insights, research results and to visualise our project progress, but then it’s really only limited by your imagination.

-Step 2: Organize the work.
+Step 2: Organise the work

 Now that you have everything set up, it’s time to come up with the processes.

 We found out that with such an elaborate online environment, and our existing practices, few changes will be necessary.
 However, we did decide to adopt some of Agile principles.
 For instance, we organised daily stand up meetings for different departments and weekly conference calls for more strategic goals and discussions.
 This, on top of regular meetings in Tandem, emailing, and texting in Slack, helps us all keep up with important tasks we need to deliver to run effectively and efficiently.

 It depends entirely on the structure of your company and the nature of your processes, but we believe that the more communication, the better.
 Have a discussion among yourselves and set up the schedule – you’ll see the positive effects almost immediately!